 Buck is Not Alone

 One thing that our experience with both our dogs taught us is the importance of getting help for animals with anxiety right away.
 Their symptoms will not improve on their own — in fact, they will probably get much worse.

-If you think that your pet is showing signs of FAS, don’t try to handle it on your own.
+If you think that your pet is showing signs of anxiety, don’t try to handle it on your own.
 Talk to your vet about his symptoms and triggers so that you can come up with a treatment plan to help him cope with his anxiety.
-You might even need to ask for a referral to a board certified behaviorist.
+You might even need to ask for a referral to a board-certified behaviorist.